advatar/ethergraph/README.md

 ### Approach 4 - MindMup

 Apart from collaboration support [MindMup](http://www.mindmup.com/ "MindMup") looks quite promising.
 It deploys to Heroku and has a S3 dependency.

+However, they distribute the frontend stand alone as well: [map.js](https://github.com/mindmup/mapjs "map.js")

 ### Who?